What is Anglicanism?

 The Liturgical Calendar

-Our Current Season: Advent
+Our Current Season: Lent

 Liturgical color: Violet